 Recognizing Opioid Overdose

 It can actually be difficult to tell if an opioid user is overdosing or just really high.
-If you’re unsure, err on the side of caution and treat it like an overdose.
+If you’re unsure, err on the side of caution and treat it as an overdose.
 Call 911 or otherwise seek medical attention since this could save the individual’s life.
 Be sure not to leave the person alone.

 Signs of opioid overdose include: